azutoolkit/schema/README.md

 ## Development (Help Wanted!)

+API subject to change until marked as released version

 Things left to do:

 - [ ] Validate nested - When calling `valid?(:nested)` validates sub schemas.